seejohnrun/seejohnrun.github.io/_posts/2012-01-20-kim-dotcom-and-megaupload.markdown

 * How many people are living out  Swordfish  right now like this?
 * 15 Mercedes Benz?
 15?

-Is anyone else s mind torn up over this?
+Is anyone else's mind torn up over this?

 </div>